deemp/anki-decks/De-Ru/de-ru.md

 ## Changes
 * Added articles of nouns
 * Added umlauts
-* Switched vebs to lowercase
+* Switched verbs to lowercase
 * Used card template for Android TTS support

 ## Tools